WenqinSHAO/rtt/docs/path_analysis.md

 A tuple of (Paris ID, IP path) is compatible with an IFP as long as for the same Paris ID, the IP path is as well the same.
 In the case the IP path is not defined in the IFP, the compatibility is always established.

+An IFP is complete means all of its Paris ID is mapped to an IP path, i.e. non-empty.

 ### Simple/Vanilla detection
 A straightforward way of detecting IFP changes in IP path sequences along side with Paris ID is to construct IFP by adopting compatible (Paris ID, IP path) tuple one by one, till the compatibility test failed start a new segment.
 The beginning of each resulted segment is then when IFP change happens.
 Here below the procedure in pseudo code:
 ```
-Algo: Simaple/Vanilla detection
+Algo: simple_detection
-Input: sequence of (Paris ID, IP Path)
+InPut: sequence of (Paris ID, IP Path)
 OutPut: sequence of segments in input following a same IFP

 1: segment.begin  <- 0 # idx starting from 0
 2: segment.end <- 0
-3: segment.IFP <- empty IFP, # not IP path is set for any of the Paris ID
+3: segment.IFP <- empty IFP, # no IP path is set for any of the Paris ID
-4: for idx, paris_id, path in Input:
+4: for idx, paris_id, path in InPut:
-5:     if (paris_id, path) is compatible with segment.IFP
+5:     if (paris_id, path) is compatible with segment.IFP:
+6:         update segment.IFP by setting paris_id to path
-6:         segmemt.end <- idx
+7:         segmemt.end <- idx
-7:     else
+8:     else:
-8:         add segment to OutPut
+9:         add segment to OutPut
-9:         # start a new segment
+10:         # start a new segment
-10:         segment.begin <- idx
+11:         segment.begin <- idx
-11:        segment.end <- idx
+12:        segment.end <- idx
-12:        segment.IFP <- IFP with paris_id set to path
+13:        segment.IFP <- IFP with paris_id set to path
-13: if segment not in OutPut  # # in case leave the for loop while still inside a segment
+14: if segment not in OutPut:  # in case leave the for loop while still inside a segment
-14:    add segment to Output
+15:    add segment to Output
-15: return OutPut
+16: return OutPut
 ```

 If we take the same example in [usage](path_analysis.md#usage) section, we'd be expecting result as the following: